Git-Kapish/financial-time-series-ensembles-spy/README.md

 ## Features

-Technical features are computed using `src.features.technical` module.
+Technical features are computed using the `src.features.technical` module, which is called from the modeling notebook.
 Each feature captures different market dynamics:

 - **Lagged daily returns** (1, 2, 5, 10 days): Capture momentum and mean-reversion patterns; recent price movements often exhibit continuation or reversal tendencies.